MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_VIRTUAL_BOOL_MQTT.md

 MQTT publish topic is a concatination of the publish prefix and the function block name.

 ### __MQTT Subscription Behaviour__
 Requires method call `InitMQTT` to enable MQTT capabilities.
-Only applicable is the function block is configured in input mode which will allow the input of a value to the PLC through MQTT which will be exposed on the `OUT` output.
+Only applicable is the function block is configured in input mode which will allow the input of a value to the PLC through MQTT which will be exposed on the function block `OUT` output.
 Commands are executed by the FB if the topic `MQTTSubscribeTopic` matches the MQTT topic and the payload exists in the table below.

 | Command | Description | expected payload | Additional notes |